zsup/metaldoc/src/content/en/guide/photon/tinker.md

 In other words, Tinker lets you control and read the voltage of the pins on your device.
 You can choose to send a lot of voltage to an LED to light it up, or read the voltage at a sensor.
 Let's do that now!

-digitalWrite: LED On/Off
+##digitalWrite: LED On/Off
----

-The easiest thing we can do is to turn the [D7 LED](/photon/#leds) on and off.
+The easiest thing we can do is to turn the D7 LED on and off.
 The first step is to [connect your device](/photon/connect).
 Then, open your Particle mobile app and select your device.

 To turn on the LED, tap the D7 pin on the mobile app.
 Then tap `digitalWrite` to let it know that you want to send high or low voltage to that pin.